-To obtain a visually and semantically coherent set of images for each theme we train theme classifiers from manually labeled training data in a manner similar to [5, 19].
+To obtain a visually and semantically coherent set of images for each theme we further train theme classifiers from manually labeled training data [5, 19].
 For each theme we train 1-vs-all linear SVM classifier from about 1,000 positive and 2,000 negative training images.
 We have developed a suitable labeling interface so that the classifier can be trained interactively.
 At each iteration the user can visually assess the classifier performance and label additional images if needed.
 At each iteration, the most uncertain images are shown to the user for labeling.